Empowering BIPOC Filmmakers and Diverse Voices

-The Micheaux Award will distribute up to $4,000 in two cycles per year.
-Awards will be distributed to 2 to 3 film projects per cycle with no single application receiving more than $1,500.
+The Micheaux Award will distribute up to $4,000 per year.
+Awards will be distributed to 3 to 5 film projects per year, with no single application receiving more than $1,500.

 $0.
 It's completely free to apply.